 - faculty teaching loads;

-- faculty promotions, salaries, and
+- faculty promotions, salaries, and other forms of recognition;

 - academic freedom;